honeeydrop/Cloudformationarchitecture/README.md

-This cloudformation template deploys the networking and infrastructure resources of AWS, which includes Vpc, subnets, elastic Ip, Nat, Autoscaling etc
+This cloudformation template deploys the networking and infrastructure resources of AWS, which includes Vpc, subnets, elastic Ip, Nat, Autoscaling etctest est